Joan Balzar: Biography

-Joan Balzar was born Wilma Joan King in Vancouver, British Columbia, on November 8, 1928, and raised in Victoria by parents Wilfred and Mae King.
+Joan Balzar was born Wilma Joan King in Vancouver, British Columbia and raised in Victoria by parents Wilfred and Mae King.
 She was married in 1950 to Roman Balzar, an engineer; the marriage lasted for 22 years, and she continued to be known professionally as Joan Balzar throughout her life.
 Through her husband, Balzar became interested in science, structures, and technology, and gained easy access to the many industrial materials, such as metallic powders, that made their way into her painting techniques.
 She married a second time, to Alexander Cotter, taking his name but not using it professionally.

 Balzar also taught at a time when almost all post-secondary art teaching in British Columbia was done by men, including at the University of British Columbia, Douglas College, the Vancouver School of Art, and the Vancouver Art Gallery.

 A large number of her works and almost all her documentation was lost in a West Vancouver home and studio fire in 1970.

 Joan Balzar died on January 16, 2016, in North Vancouver.